chainbound/fiber-go/README.md

 - `SetConnWindowSize(size int32)`: Sets the gRPC connection window size
 - `SetWindowSize(size int32)`: Sets the gRPC window size
 - `SetIdleTimeout(timeout time.Duration)`: Sets a timeout after which idle connections will be restarted automatically.
 Set to 0 to disable (default).
+- `SetHealthCheckInterval(interval time.Duration)`: Sets the interval for health checks.
+Set to 0 to disable (default).

 ### Subscriptions